COMMITMENTS, CONTINGENCIES AND SUBSEQUENT EVENTS

 Other - Government Contracts

-As a U.S. government contractor, we are subject to various audits and investigations by the U.S. government to determine whether our operations are being conducted in accordance with applicable regulatory requirements.
-U.S. government investigations of our operations, whether relating to government contracts or conducted for other reasons, could result in administrative, civil, or criminal liabilities, including repayments, fines or penalties being imposed upon us, suspension, proposed debarment, debarment from eligibility for future U.S. government contracting, or suspension of export privileges.
-Suspension or debarment could have a material adverse effect on us because of our dependence on contracts with the U.S. government.
-U.S. government investigations often take years to complete and many result in no adverse action against us.
+As a U.S. federal government contractor, we are subject to various audits and investigations by the U.S. federal government to determine whether our operations are being conducted in accordance with applicable regulatory requirements.
+U.S. federal government investigations of our operations, whether relating to government contracts or conducted for other reasons, could result in administrative, civil, or criminal liabilities, including repayments, fines or penalties being imposed upon us, suspension, proposed debarment, debarment from eligibility for future U.S. federal government contracting, or suspension of export privileges.
+Suspension or debarment could have a material adverse effect on us because of our dependence on contracts with the U.S. federal government.
+U.S. federal government investigations often take years to complete and many result in no adverse action against us.
 We also provide products and services to customers outside of the United States, which are subject to U.S. and foreign laws and regulations and foreign procurement policies and practices.
-Our compliance with local regulations or applicable U.S. government regulations also may be audited or investigated.
+Our compliance with local regulations or applicable U.S. federal government regulations also may be audited or investigated.

 About Commitments Disclosures